 Curing/Maturation

-Once the majority of the easily digestable organic material (available carbon and nitrogen) has been used up, the rate of heat release will drop and the material will move into the curing/maturation phase.
+Once the majority of the easily digestible organic material (available carbon and nitrogen) has been used up, the rate of heat release will drop and the material will move into the curing/maturation phase.
 During this phase the oxygen demand is reduced and temperatures will be approximately 35° - 45°C, and continue to cool.
 Additionally reactions will take place to reduce the level of nitrate within the compost and this stage will also need to be managed to prevent odours, dust and bioaerosols.
 There is also a risk of reheating and leachate breakout.

 Post Processing